fmuiin14/muiintenancy/README.md

 11. Continue the registration, and after registration you will redirect to the subdomain.domain.local

 ## Notes
+- If you faced error: Tenant could not be identified on domain, please check central_domains on config\tenancy.php .
+Make sure central_domains same with your url setup on your computer.
 - Please feel free to let me know if you have any questions.
 Thank you.